github-cloudlabsuser-2071/azure-search-openai-demo/app/backend/README.md

 ## Overview

-This Python file serves as the backend for a web application, integrating various Azure services including Cognitive Services for speech, Azure Blob Storage, Azure Data Lake Storage, and Azure Search.
-It uses the Quart framework to handle HTTP requests asynchronously.
+`app.py` is the asynchronous backend for this web application, built with the Quart framework.
+It integrates multiple Azure services, including:

+- **Azure Cognitive Services** (Speech): For speech-to-text and text-to-speech capabilities.
+- **Azure Blob Storage**: For storing and serving static and user-uploaded content.
+- **Azure Data Lake Storage**: For secure, scalable file storage and user uploads.
+- **Azure Search**: For advanced search capabilities over ingested content.
+- **OpenAI**: For natural language processing and chat features.
+- **OpenTelemetry**: For distributed tracing and observability.

 ## Dependencies